+Registration for third-year rotations is completed by the respective TouroCOM Registrar and assures that the student is registered for each semester.
 Students' schedules will not be reflective of core rotations until submitted to the Registrar by the Department of Clinical Education.
-The student's schedule must be completely reflected on New Innovations, including all core rotations and the elective rotation(s) by September 1st.
+The student's schedule must be completely reflected on New Innovations, including all core rotations and the elective.

-Third year rotation schedules include all the courses listed below:
+Third-year rotation schedules include all the courses listed below:

 - Family Medicine (eight weeks)

 - Internal Medicine (eight weeks)

 - Surgery (eight weeks)

 - Psychiatry (four weeks)

 - Pediatrics (four weeks)

 - Emergency Medicine (four weeks)

 - Obstetrics/Gynecology (four weeks)

 - Elective (four weeks)

-- OMM (not course) For requirements, see Curriculum and Syllabi document
+- OMM (not a course) For requirements, see Curriculum and Syllabi document

-Third Year Clinical Rotation Sites & Lottery
+Third-Year Clinical Rotation Sites & Lottery